Aliases for KCNG4 Gene

 Previous GeneCards Identifiers for KCNG4 Gene

 Voltage-gated potassium (Kv) channels represent the most complex class of voltage-gated ion channels from both functional and structural standpoints.
 Their diverse functions include regulating neurotransmitter release, heart rate, insulin secretion, neuronal excitability, epithelial electrolyte transport, smooth muscle contraction, and cell volume.
 This gene encodes a member of the potassium channel, voltage-gated, subfamily G. This member functions as a modulatory subunit.
 The gene has strong expression in brain.
 Multiple alternatively spliced variants have been found in normal and cancerous tissues. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KCNG4 Gene

-KCNG4 (Potassium Channel, Voltage Gated Modifier Subfamily G, Member 4) is a Protein Coding gene.
-Among its related pathways are Transmission across Chemical Synapses and Dopamine-DARPP32 Feedback onto cAMP Pathway.
-GO annotations related to this gene include delayed rectifier potassium channel activity.
-An important paralog of this gene is KCNB2.
+KCNG4 (Potassium Voltage-Gated Channel Modifier Subfamily G Member 4) is a Protein Coding gene.
+Diseases associated with KCNG4 include Amelogenesis Imperfecta, Type Iiia and Fundus Dystrophy.
+Among its related pathways are Potassium Channels and Transmission across Chemical Synapses.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
+An important paralog of this gene is KCNG1.